MPI-Dortmund/ALSTracker/src/ALSTracker/doc/details.md

 # ALSTracker Technical Background

-This page is intendet for a readership with a technical background:
+This page is intendet for a readership with a technical background.

 ## Priors